Login

 LEARNING OUTCOMES:

-This course provides an introduction to a core area of economics known as microeconomics at an intermediate level.
+This course introduces a core area of economics known as microeconomics at an intermediate level.
 It considers the operation of a market economy and the problem of how best to allocate society's scarce resources.
-The course considers the way in which various decision making units in the economy (individuals and firms) make their consumption and production choices and how these decisions are coordinated.
-It considers the laws of supply and demand, and introduces the theory of the firm, and its components, production and cost theories and an important model of market structure such as the perfect competition.
-It is presented the trade-off involving time and risk, the main issues relative to economics of information, and market failures, in particular, externalities and public goods.
+The course considers the way in which various decision-making units in the economy (individuals and firms) make their consumption and production choices and how these decisions are coordinated.
+It considers the laws of supply and demand and introduces the theory of the firm and its components, production and cost theories and an important model of market structure such as the perfect competition.
+It presents the trade-off involving time and risk, the main issues relative to the economics of information, and market failures, in particular, externalities and public goods.

 KNOWLEDGE AND UNDERSTANDING: